Skip to main content

 Learning objectives of this training:

-• Increased confidence regarding developing inclusive practice in mainstream schools and other educational settings
+• Increased confidence regarding developing inclusive practice in education settings and services

 • Access to a wide range of practical strategies